How to Grow Milkweed: The Complete Plant Guide

 About Milkweed

-Common milkweed (Asclepias syriaca) is the best known species of the over 100 perennial milkweed species native to North America.
+Several popular species are suited for cultivation in the garden.
+Common milkweed (Asclepias syriaca) is the best-known of the over 100 perennial milkweeds native to North America.
 Milkweed plants support 12 species of butterflies and moths, including the Monarch butterfly.

 The nectar in all milkweed flowers provides valuable food for butterflies, bees, and other pollinators.
-Butterflies don’t only need nectar, but also need food at the caterpillar stage.
-The leaves of milkweed plants are the only food that monarch caterpillars can eat.
-And monarch butterflies also need the milkweed plant to lay their eggs on.
+Butterflies don’t only need nectar but also need food at the caterpillar stage.
+The leaves of milkweed plants are the only food monarch caterpillars can eat.
+Plus, monarch butterflies also need the milkweed plant to lay their eggs on.

 Self-sowing milkweed before flowering!
 Credit: Catherine Boeckmann